seleniumbase/SeleniumBase/README.md

 #### **Step 4:** Verify that SeleniumBase was successfully installed by running the example test

 You can verify the installation of SeleniumBase by running a simple script to perform basic actions such as navigating to a web page, clicking, waiting for page elements to appear, typing in text, scraping text on a page, and verifying text.
-This may be a good time to read up on CSS selectors.
-If you use Chrome, you can right-click on a page and select "Inspect Element" to see the details you need to create such a script.
+In most web browsers, you can right-click on a page and select "Inspect Element" to see the CSS selector details that you need to create such a script.
 With CSS selectors, dots represent class names and pound signs represent IDs.

-Here's the first example script that you'll be running:
+Here's what the code looks like from the first example script that you'll be running:

 ```python
 from seleniumbase import BaseCase